TikiTDO/sereth_rtm/README.md

   #=> {"word": #{"hello".to_json}}
 ```

-### Import Target
-While data can be imported onto an existing object, it may sometimes be convenient to
-load the proper object as part of the import method.
-The spec system allows

 ### Basic Import
 The spec system may also be used to update a data object based on an existing spec.